Sara Sorribes Tormo: Early life and background

-Professional summary
+Professional

-2012–15: Attempted to debut on WTA Tour, top 200
+2012–15: WTA Tour debut, top 200

 Sorribes Tormo played in her first main draw on the WTA Tour at the 2012 Barcelona Open, where she lost in first round of qualifying to Ani Mijačika.
 At the 2012 Madrid Open, she received a wildcard for the qualifying, but lost in the first round to Varvara Lepchenko.

-Next year, she received another wildcard chance for qualifying at Madrid, but lost in the second round to Alexandra Dulgheru.
-At the Palermo International and Swedish Open, she once failed to qualify for the main draw.
+The following year, she received another wildcard chance for qualifying at Madrid but lost in the second round to Alexandra Dulgheru.
+At the Palermo Ladies Open and Swedish Open, she once failed to qualify for the main draw.

-In 2014, she again received a wildcard for the qualifying of the Madrid Open, but lost to Caroline Garcia in the first round.
+In 2014, she again received a wildcard for the Madrid Open qualifying but lost to Caroline Garcia in the first round.
 During the year, she got only one chance to debut in a WTA Tour main draw, but lost in the first round of qualifying at the Luxembourg Open to Barbora Krejčíková.